 Team GB slammed for ‘defacing’ Union flag by turning it pink and purple for Paris Olympics

-Team GB have been slammed for ‘defacing’ the Union Jack after turning the flag pink and purple ahead of the Paris Olympics this summer.
+Team GB have been slammed for ‘defacing’ the Union flag after turning the flag pink and purple ahead of the Paris Olympics this summer.

 It comes after Nike came under fire from fans for changing parts of the St George’s Cross on the back of England’s new home kit to purple and president of the National Flag Institute Malcolm Farrow accused Team GB of ‘defacing’ the national symbol of unity.